K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 3. When you want to modify the information, enter a new input value.
 Authority can be selected between administrator/user.
 ![017]

-4. After entering the new value, click “Modify” button.
+4. After entering the new value, click the “Modify” button.
 ![018]

 5. Check the modified information.